tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

    * Now clone the tutorial [Github repository](https://github.com/tvhahn/compute-canada-hpc).
 Type: `git clone https://github.com/tvhahn/compute-canada-hpc.git`
      * Git is already installed on the Compute Canada system (it comes by default in most linux distributions)

+   > :bulb: **Tip:** Git is an important tool in modern software development.
+Start using it today!
+Get yourself a [github](https://github.com/) account.
+[Download git](https://git-scm.com/download/win) (if you're on Windows).
+Here's a simple git guide that I use almost every day: [git - the simple guide](http://rogerdudler.github.io/git-guide/)

 3.  **Create and activate a virtual environment**

    Create a virtual environment that contains all the requisite Python modules to get a Jupyter Notebook up-and-running.
 The `virtualenv` tool allows you to easily install, and manage, Python packages.